ignacio-mrtz/ml-zoomcamp/zoomcamp_capstone_project/README.md

 Reached on time: It is the target variable, where 1 Indicates that the product has NOT reached on time and 0 indicates it has reached on time.

-Instructions on How to Run the Project
+Instructions on How to Run the Project: